mdpe-ir/spotfiy_dl/README.md

 It uses Youtube as the audio source and Spotify API for playlist/album/track details.

 ---
+To download the latest version, please go to the [Releases](https://github.com/mdpe-ir/spotfiy_dl/releases).
+---

 Make sure you have golang, ffmpeg installed.